BrcMapsTeam/geonode_user_guides/01_install.md

 1. Log in to our server using the IP and open the terminal.

-2. Run the command.
+2. Run the below command.
 This ensures that all packages are up to date.
 (This should have been completed by IT already, but just to check)

     `sudo apt-get update; sudo apt-get upgrade`